 out of the wild: the alaska experiment

 Let's say you're lost in the wilderness.
-Rather than guess which berries aren't poisonous, you down a rabbit.
-You're too famished for cooking.
-Should you eat it raw?
+Rather than guess which berries aren't poisonous, you take down a rabbit.
+If you're too famished for cooking, will eating it raw be disastrous for your health?

 When Alaska was purchased from Russia in 1867, it became widely known as Seward's Folly.
 How much do you really know about this state of glaciers and gold rushing?
 Take this quiz and find out.

 The Alaska Pipeline carries oil from wells in the far north of Alaska down to the the port in Valdez, Alaska.
 If that pipeline blew up, what would happen to all that oil, and how much damage would it do?

 Fishermen literally risk life and limb to haul in millions of tons of seafood that ends up on our dinner plates.
 Why would anyone risk death for snow crab?